bsyiem/bsyiem.github.io/pages/other_activities.md

   overlay_filter: 0.5

 intro:
   - excerpt: "***This page provides links to external sites detailing past or present activities/projects that I have been or am involved with.
-I present these chronologically; with the most recent activities appearing at the top.***"
+I present these chronologically; with the most recent activities appearing at the top.
+This is not an exhaustive list of all my additional activities & projects, and is only intended to present those that are detailed in external sites.***"

 author_profile: true
 ---